mhm13dev/kw-blog-api/README.md

 ## Admin User Creation

 To create a user with the role of `admin`, you need to run seed script.
+If you want to run it yourself, you can follow the instructions.
+💥 Otherwise, when you start the development server, the migrations and seed scripts will run automatically as defined in `docker-compose.yml` file.

 ## Database Migration and Seed